-Fundamentals of Corporate Finance, Standard Edition is one of the premiere corporate finance books on the market today.
-Fundamentals of Corporate Finance, Standard Edition is published by McGraw-Hill.
-The book is written by Stephen A. Ross of the Massachusetts Institute of Technology, Randolph W. Westerfield of the University of Southern California, and Bradford D. Jordan, of the University of Kentucky-Lexington.
+Fundamentals of Corporate Finance, Standard Edition, is one of the premiere corporate finance books.
+Fundamentals of Corporate Finance, Standard Edition, is written by Stephen A. Ross of the Massachusetts Institute of Technology, Randolph W. Westerfield of the University of Southern California, and Bradford D. Jordan of the University of Kentucky-Lexington.

 Principles of Corporate Finance

 Principles of Corporate Finance and Essentials of Corporate Finance are two prominent corporate finance text books.
 Essentials of Corporate Finance is written by Stephen A. Ross of the Massachusetts Institute of Technology, Randolph W. Westerfield of the University of Southern California, and Bradford D. Jordon of the University of Kentucky, Lexington.
 Principles of Corporate Finance is written by Richard A. Brealey of London Business School, Stewart C. Myers of Massachusetts Institute of Technology, and Franklin Allen of the University of Pennsylvania.